dockstore/dockstore/_docs/getting-started-with-docker.md

     rm BAMStats-1.25.zip && \
     mv BAMStats-1.25 /opt/
 ```
 This switches to the `root` user to perform software installs.
-It downloads BAMStats, unzips it, and installs it in the correct location, here it's
+It downloads BAMStats, unzips it, and installs it in the correct location,
 `/opt`.

 **This is why Docker is so powerful.**  On HPC systems the above process might take days or weeks of working with a sys admin to install dependencies on all compute nodes.
 Here I can control and install whatever I like inside my Docker image - correctly configuring the environment for my tool and avoiding the time to set up these dependencies in the places I want to run.
 This greatly simplifies the install process for other users that you share your tool with as well.